 The derived cut points were presented to Kentucky educators tasked with creating performance level descriptors using the cut points and test content.
-Test items were divided into levels-representing the four performance levels previously mentioned-

-based on the cut points and educators used the groups of items to create performance level descriptors outlining the knowledge and skills represented by each group.
+Test items were divided into levels-representing the four performance levels previously mentioned-based on the cut points and educators used the groups of items to create performance level descriptors outlining the knowledge and skills represented by each group.
 During this process, items may have been viewed as being "misplaced" within a group; for example, an item in the "Apprentice" category may require lower proficiency and, therefore, fit more appropriately with items in the "Novice" category.
 The educators were provided with guidelines on how items could be shifted across adjacent performance level groups for better fit, but all recommended changes required approval by KDE.

 The outcome of this process was a set of performance level descriptors for each grade of the Reading and Mathematics assessments.
-The performance level descriptors may be found on the KDE website at KDE website (Data Release Resources).
 Additionally, the educators endorsed the cut points through their discussion and creation of the performance level descriptors, including making any recommended adjustments.
 Once approved by KDE, the performance level descriptors and cut points are used to categorize Kentucky students within the performance levels-Novice, Apprentice, Proficient, and Distinguished.
 Table 5.1 shows the final theta cut points and impact data (i.e., the percentage of students in each performance level from the 2012 assessments) produced by this approach.
 For reporting, however, scaled values of the cut points are used to determine the performance levels (see Chapter 7).